scharris/sqljson-query/README.md

 }
 ```

-Basically, we include the intermediate/intersection table `drug_reference` as we would do with any
+In summary, we included the intermediate/intersection table `drug_reference` as we would do
-child table, and then we include the `reference` table as a parent within the intermediate table
+with any child table.
+And then we included the `reference` table as a parent within the
-without specifying a `referenceName` property, so its contents are inlined with those properties
+intermediate table but without specifying a `referenceName` property, so its contents are
-from the intermediate table itself, if any are specified (here we included the `priority`
+inlined with those properties (if any) from the intermediate table itself.
+Here we included
-column from the intermediate table).
+the `priority` column from the intermediate table, but often we may not incude any properties

-## Setup
-Refer to sqljson-query-dropin project docs, or copy them here.
+from the intermediate table itself.